Global strong solutions to the compressible Navier--Stokes--Coriolis system for large data: Introduction

 The aim of this paper is to show the global existence of a unique large solution to \eqref{eq:NSC-1} in the scaling critical Besov spaces framework\footnote{{This means that we solve the system \eqref{eq:NSC-1} in the homogeneous Besov spaces framework whose norms are invariant under the scaling associated to the system.
 See \cite{Fuj-Wat-25}*{(1.6)} for the detail on the scaling invariance.}}.
 More precisely, for arbitrarily large initial {disturbances} around the constant equilibrium state in the critical Besov spaces, we prove that there exists a unique global strong solution of~\eqref{eq:NSC-1}, provided that the speed of rotation is high and the Mach number is low enough.

 We survey the literature associated with our study briefly\footnote{ A detailed exposition of the historical background of system \eqref{eq:NSC-1} may be found in the previous paper \cite{Fuj-Wat-25}.} before describing our main result.
-Concerning either incompressible or non-rotational case, a lot of contributions have been made.
-In the case that the density $\rho$ is given as a positive constant (say $\rho \equiv 1$), System~\eqref{eq:NSC-1} reduces to the incompressible Navier--Stokes--Coriolis system:
+Concerning either incompressible or non-rotational case, a lot of contributions have been made. { Considering the low Mach number limit $\varepsilon \to +0$ in System~\eqref{eq:NSC-1}, we formally obtain the following incompressible Navier--Stokes--Coriolis system:}

-Mathematical analysis of {the incompressible Navier--Stokes--Coriolis system was started} by Babin, Mahalov, and Nicolaenko \cites{Ba-Ma-Ni-97,Ba-Ma-Ni-00,Ba-Ma-Ni-01}.
-Later, Iwabuchi and Takada \cites{Iw-Ta-13,Iw-Ta-15} and Koh, Lee, and Takada \cite{Ko-Le-Ta-14-1} studied the dispersive effect of the evolution group $\{e^{\pm i\Omega tD_3/|D|}\}_{t \in \mathbb{R}}$, generated by the Coriolis force.
-In particular, they established the Strichartz estimate for the linear solution.
+Mathematical analysis of {the incompressible Navier--Stokes--Coriolis system was started} by Babin, Mahalov, and Nicolaenko \cites{Ba-Ma-Ni-97,Ba-Ma-Ni-00,Ba-Ma-Ni-01}. { Later, Chemin, Desjardins, Gallagher, and Grenier \cites{Ch-De-Ga-Gr-02,Ch-De-Ga-Gr-06} and Charve \cite{Ch-06} studied the dispersive effect of the evolution group $\{e^{\pm i\Omega tD_3/|D|}\}_{t \in \mathbb{R}}$ generated by the Coriolis force, and established the Strichartz estimate for the linear solution.
 As a consequence of this Strichartz estimate, {some space-time norm of} the linear solution may be small by taking the speed $|\Omega|$ of the rotation sufficiently high.
-Making use of this linear observation, Iwabuchi and Takada~\cite{Iw-Ta-13} and Koh, Lee, and Takada {\cite{Ko-Le-Ta-14-1}} proved the global well-posedness of \eqref{eq:incomp-coriolis} for any divergence free initial data $u_0 \in \dot{H}^s(\mathbb{R}^3)$ with $1/2 \leq s < 9/10$, provided that $|\Omega|$ is sufficiently high.
-For the case of $\Omega = 0$, { System \eqref{eq:NSC-1} reduces to} the (non-rotational) compressible Navier--Stokes system:
+Iwabuchi and Takada \cites{Iw-Ta-13,Iw-Ta-15} and Koh, Lee, and Takada \cite{Ko-Le-Ta-14-1} improved the Strichartz estimate and it was shown by \cites{Iw-Ta-13,Ko-Le-Ta-14-1} that the global well-posedness of \eqref{eq:incomp-coriolis} for any divergence free initial data $u_0 \in \dot{H}^s(\mathbb{R}^3)$ with $1/2 \leq s < 9/10$, provided that $|\Omega|$ is sufficiently high.} We next recall the results of the viscous compressible fluid.
+For the non-rotational compressible Navier--Stokes system